Today, I want to share with you my favorite tips and tricks for clutter free linen closets.

 Use a Variety of Containers in Complementary Colors to Avoid Visual Clutter

-We recently also added another basket for seasonal fabrics.
-And two banker boxes for related sewing notions to the bottom of our clutter free linen closet as well.
-My new office will be just across the way and I wanted to make sure I can reach those items easily whenever I need them.
+We recently also added another basket for seasonal fabrics and two banker boxes for related sewing notions to the bottom of our clutter free linen closet as well.

 Cultivating an attitude of “a place for everything and everything in its place” makes it easier to…